Indiana Jones and the Last Crusade: Design

 The motorcycles used in the chase from the castle were a mixed bag: the scout model with sidecar in which Indy and Henry escape was an original Dnepr, complete with machine gun pintle on the sidecar, while the pursuing vehicles were more modern machines dressed up with equipment and logos to make them resemble German army models.

-Gibbs used Swiss Pilatus P-2 army training planes standing in for Messerschmitt Bf 109s.
+Gibbs used two Swiss Pilatus P-2 air force training planes standing in as pursuing Luftwaffe Arado Ar 96s for the Zeppelin biplane escape sequence.
 He built a device based on an internal combustion engine to simulate gunfire, which was safer and less expensive than firing blanks.
 Baking soda was applied to Connery to create Henry's bullet wound.
 Vinegar was applied to create the foaming effect as the water from the Grail washes it away.

 At least one reproduction Kübelwagen was used during filming despite the film being set two years prior to manufacture of said vehicles.